 There are so many ways in which you can help fundraise for our charity.
 We have many ideas and tips on the best way forward in raising much needed funds for Mitchell's Miracles on our fundraising page.

-We use Virgin Money Giving for setting up as your fundraising page or for a donation which also claims the gift aid on our part.
+We are registered with Virgin Money Giving as our online fundraising setting up as your fundraising page or for a donation which also claims the gift aid on our part.

 How Can I Apply to be a Volunteer?